Statue of Robert Fulton

 Cast in a Brooklyn foundry, this zinc statue was originally installed in a niche of the Fulton Ferry Terminal building (see illustration) and relocated to Fulton Park in the Bedford-Stuyvesant neighborhood in 1935.
 Today, a more durable bronze replica stands in the park.

-- Markings: Foundry mark inscribed on base: "M.J.
+Foundry mark inscribed in cursive on the left front self-base: "M.J.
 Seelig & c/Founder"

-- Signature: Inscribed in cursive on base near front corner : "C. Buberl / Sculptor"
+Inscribed in cursive on the proper right self-base near the front corner : "C. Buberl / Sculptor"